AECI Limited - Holding(s) in Company

 ("AECI' or "the Company')

-In accordance with section 122(3)(b) of the Companies Act, No. 71 of 2008 and section 3.83(b) of the JSE Limited Listings Requirements, shareholders are advised that AECI has received formal notification that clients of Allan Gray have, in aggregate, acquired an interest in the ordinary shares of the Company, such that the total interest in the ordinary shares of the Company held by Allan Gray's clients now amounts to 10,7629% of the total issued ordinary shares of the Company.
+In accordance with section 122(3)(b) of the Companies Act, No. 71 of 2008 and section 3.83(b) of the JSE Limited Listings Requirements, shareholders are advised that AECI has received formal notification that PSG has acquired an interest in the ordinary shares of the Company, such that the total interest in the ordinary shares of the Company held by PSG now amounts to 5,02% of the total issued ordinary shares of the Company.

 Woodmead, Sandton